raehik/binrep/README.md

 [gh-refined]:    https://github.com/nikita-volkov/refined

 # binrep
-binrep is a Haskell library for *precisely modelling binary schemas* and working with them effectively and efficiently.
-It is intended as an extensible framework for working with structured binary data, especially byte-oriented file formats.
+binrep is a Haskell library for *precisely modelling binary schemas*, especially byte-oriented file formats, and working with them effectively and efficiently.
 Here's why it's useful:

   * **Explicit:** Define Haskell data types with the binary schema "baked in".